Ibrahim El-Orabi: Death

 Lieutenant General Ibrahim El Orabi died on Wednesday, 18 September 2019, at Al-Galaa Armed Forces Medical Complex in Heliopolis, Cairo, at the age of 88.
-He was buried with full military honors in a solemn funeral attended by the President of Egypt and Supreme Commander of the Armed Forces Abdel Fattah el-Sisi, senior state officials, and his family.
+He was buried in a funeral attended by the President of Egypt and Supreme Commander of the Armed Forces Abdel Fattah el-Sisi, senior state officials, and his family.
+The funeral was held at the military ceremonial area of the El‑Mosheer Tantawy Mosque located in the Fifth Settlement.